2KAbhishek/markit.nvim/README.md

 ```
   set_next               Set next available lowercase mark at cursor.
   toggle                 Toggle next available mark at cursor.
+  toggle_mark            Toggle a mark at the current line.
   delete_line            Deletes all marks on current line.
   delete_buf             Deletes all marks in current buffer.
   next                   Goes to next mark in buffer.